RattleyCooper/PageCraft/README.md

  This is in early-ish development, so you may run into tags or keywords that do not work, as they are reserved by Nim.
 One of these is `div`.
 You can write `divv` instead of `div` to create a `<div>` tag.
 If you run into other tags or keywords that don't work because they're used by nim you can try duplicating the tag's last letter(`type`=>`typee`).
 They same goes for keywords in HTML tags.

+ PageCraft is tag-agnostic and will not create closing tags if there is no content.
+For example, `script src="/webui.js"` will NOT create a closing `</script>` tag because there is no content defined.
+You can add an empty string as content(`script src="/webui.js: ""`), or add `/script` on the next line to force the creation of a closing tag for you.
+This is shown in the example below.

 ## Examples